 In January 2004, the Board of Directors constituted a Nominating and Governance Committee and adopted a Nominating and Governance Committee charter.
-The Nominating and Governance Committee consists of directors Rosati and Shortliffe, each of whom is independent within the meaning of the Nasdaq Stock Market, Inc. director independence standards, as currently in effect and as they may be changed from time to time.
-Because the Nominating and Governance Committee was recently constituted, it did not hold any meetings during fiscal year 2003.
-It has held one meeting since the end of fiscal year 2003.
+The Nominating and Governance Committee currently consists of directors Strachan and Shortliffe, with director Rosati having resigned from the Nominating and Governance Committee on April 18, 2005 and Director Strachan having filled the vacancy caused by Director Rosati's resignation.
+Each of these directors is independent within the meaning of the Nasdaq Stock Market, Inc. director independence standards, as currently in effect and as they may be changed from time to time.
+The Nominating and Governance Committee did not hold any meetings during fiscal year 2004.
+It has not held any meetings since the end of fiscal year 2004.